Social Work, M.S.W.

-At the present time, we offer a face-to-face program at the Park University campus in Parkville, MO.
-We currently offer classes every day of the week including weekdays, evenings, and Saturdays.
+We offer an in-person MSW program at the Park University campus in Parkville, MO (Greater Kansas City Area).
+At present, we offer classes every day of the week including weekdays, evenings, and some Saturdays.
 Generalist, 500-level courses are offered in the evenings to offer accessibility to adult learners who are also employed.
-In Fall 2023, Park University will launch an online MSW degree, in addition to our traditional flagship face-to-face program.

-Park University offers two different tracks for a MSW degree:
+Park offers two different tracks for an MSW degree:

 For more information about the MSW program, curriculum, schedules, and admissions, please contact email@example.com or 816-584-6518.

 We would love to give you a personalized tour of campus or meet with you via zoom, phone, or in person to share what we do!

 Park University now uses Social Work CAS to streamline applications.
 Social Work CAS is open for applications.